Superior Court of the District of Columbia, Office of the Register of Wills Probate Division

 A proceeding to probate a decedent’s estate * is commenced by the filing of a petition and related papers with the Probate Division of the Superior Court of the District of Columbia.
 The Register of Wills recommends that non-lawyers obtain the assistance of a lawyer before initiating these proceedings.
 Employees of the Court and employees of the Daily Washington Law Reporter Co. are not authorized to provide legal advice or assistance in preparing the required forms.
 Employees of the Court review petitions only to ensure completion and procedural compliance with applicable laws and court rules.
 Petitioners are responsible for the accuracy of the information included on the Petition for Probate.

 The Petition for Probate must be typed on forms prescribed by the Register of Wills or on computer generated forms which are substantially similar thereto.
-These forms are available for purchase ($30.00 for either the 800 or 900 series packets or $25.00 for the 600 series packet) from:
+These forms are available for purchase ($35.00 for either the 600, 800 or 900 series packets) from:

 The Daily Washington Law Reporter Co.